-Since youth has become a new priority of the UN Secretary General, a flurry of activities has started.
+Since youth has become a new priority of the UN Secretary General, a flurry of activity has started.
 Most events are tokenistic and manipulative, dominated by hidden agendas and personal interests of people clinging to structures and jockeying for positions.
-The meeting reports are almost instantly as dead as the words on the page.
-Are we creating even more structures that are completely divorced from the young people they are meant to engage and represent?
+The meeting reports are almost as dead as the words on the page.
+Are we creating even more structures that are completely divorced from the young people they are meant to engage & represent?

 Since Ban-Ki Moon announced youth as a new priority during his second term as UN Secretary General, a flurry of activities has started.
 Most events, called for at extremely short notice, are dominated by hidden agendas and personal interests.
 How can we achieve participatory UN youth structures, if consultation processes remain tokenistic and manipulative?